rickygrosvenor-pramanick/csc311-proj/code/README.md

 ```

 ## Training the model
 Run the following command to train the model with the default parameters.
-There were the parameters to obtain the reported metrics.
+These were the parameters used to obtain the reported metrics.
 ```
 python train.py \
     --dataset_path ../data \